nathanjhood/UBento/README.md

     wsl --export Ubuntu "D:\My\Backup\Folder\ubuntu_minimal.tar"
     wsl --unregister Ubuntu
     wsl --import UBento "C:\My\Install\Folder" "D:\My\Backup\Folder\ubuntu.tar"

-The above example stores a backup in 'D:\' drive (can be a smart card or USB memory, etc), but you may of course place the files anywhere you like (see [TIPS] for more!).
+The above example stores a backup in the 'D:\' drive (can be a smart card or USB memory, etc), but you may of course place the files anywhere you like (see [TIPS] for more!).

-Backing up and restarting with a clean slate;
+## Backing up and restarting with a clean slate;

 It turns out to be handy to run the following argument around this stage or whenever you feel you have a good starting point,

     wsl --export <myPerfectDistro> "D:\My\Backup\Folder\my_perfect_distro.vhdx" --vhd

 This is because if/when we screw anything up and want to start our distro over, we can then simply;